Multiple searches in one request

 When you run multiple searches in one request, an IEnumerable<SearchResults<T>

 is returned.
-Below is a simple multi-search example.
-The specified search returns only ten records unless you specify the page size for each search with Take()
+The following code shows a simple multi-search example where the specified search returns only ten records unless you specify the page size for each search with Take()

 function in a multi-search.